5hubham5ingh/baremetal/README.md

 ## Setup

-### **Installation:**

-1. Download the Baremetal browser extension/add-on from your browser’s official extension marketplace.
+1. Download and install the Baremetal browser extension/add-on from your browser’s official extension marketplace.
-2. Install the extension to integrate it seamlessly into your browsing experience.

-### **Access and Explore:**

-- Open a new tab, where you'll find comprehensive documentation to guide you through the extension's usage and features.
+2 Open a new tab, where you'll find the welcome page with link to this documentation.

 ## Creating a Custom New Tab Page